gicentre/litvis/documents/tutorials/geoFormats.md

 We have established that there can be good reason to represent geographic regions with spherical coordinates.
 But how do we represent boundaries more complex than simple squares?
-This is where the `geoJson` and `topoJson` file formats are useful.
+This is where the 'geoJSON' and 'topoJSON' file formats are useful.

 ## 2. Simple Geometry Files

 Let's first consider the [geoJson](http://geojson.org) file format which is commonly used for representing geo data.
-The simple rectangle above can be represented by the following geoJson file:
+The simple rectangle above can be represented by the following geoJSON file:

 ```Javascript
 {